×

 I’m going to use a demo e-commerce store, which is running on WordPress Woocommerce and I’ve already created a brand new Google Analytics account to track the page views of this website too.

-Then I’m going to create a new Google Tag Manager container, add a Google Analytics tag in it and then we are going to use Google Tag Manager for WordPress plugin to add this container to this eCommerce shop that is running on Wordpress.
+Then I’m going to create a new Google Tag Manager container, add a Google Analytics tag in it and then we are going to use Google Tag Manager for WordPress plugin to add this container to this eCommerce shop that is running on WordPress.

 Let’s create a GTM account.